-Example of action may include activating a special features upon finding that the requested command line xUnit module.
+Example of action may include activating a special features upon finding that the requested command line options were set by the user.

 Note: this plugin class is not intended for adding new commands, for that please use CLICmd.

 20.4.24 avocado.plugins.xunit module